Mixx

-Mixx was a user-driven social media website that served to help users submit or find content by peers based on interest and location.
-It combined social networking and bookmarking with web syndication, blogging and personalization tools.
-In December 2011, the service was sold to Chime.in where the service was eventually shut down.
+Mixx was a user-driven social media platform where peers could publish or find material based on their interests and location.
+It incorporated social networking and bookmarking, as well as online syndication, blogging, and personalization options.
+The service was sold to Chime.in in December 2011, and it was eventually shut down.

 Details

-Mixx enabled customer to control a personalized blend of web content that includes text-based articles, images and videos.
-Users could search and discover media relevant to their interests, and interact with other Mixx users.
+Mixx was a platform that allowed its users to customize their web content by creating a personalized blend of text-based articles, images, and videos.
+The platform enabled users to search and discover media relevant to their interests and interact with other Mixx users.

-Mixx partnered with online publishing outlets including CNN.com, USA Today, Reuters, The Los Angeles Times and The Weather Channel.

-Functionality

-Mixx allows users to create their own personalized start page and create their own unique blend of web-based media.
-Mixx users can influence the flow of incoming media and recommend relevant media to other users within specific categories such as business, sports, and health by submitting, commenting on, and voting for or against stories, photos, and videos that they like or dislike using a democratic voting method.
+Users of Mixx could influence the flow of incoming media and recommend relevant media to other users by submitting, commenting on, and voting for or against stories, photos, and videos within specific categories such as business, sports, and health.

+Mixx partnered with several online publishing outlets, including CNN.com, USA Today, Reuters, The Los Angeles Times, and The Weather Channel, to expand its reach and provide a diverse range of content to its users.